Machine Strategy Guide

 Can you advantage play Quick Hit Platinum?

 Yes.
-Like all must-hit-by progressives, Quick Hit Platinum creates +EV windows when the meter approaches the ceiling.
+Like all must-hit-by progressives, Quick Hit Platinum creates player-favorable windows when the counter approaches the ceiling.
 The exact entry threshold depends on the specific machine's ceiling value, seed value, and denomination.

 Is Quick Hit Platinum found in high-limit rooms?